Circaevum/circaevum-dao-phase-1/Addendum.md

 #### (xi) All other aspects of the decentralized autonomous organization, including but not limited to modifications of the following default provisions in W.S.
 17-31-11:

-- **Membership Interest Calculation**: Membership interests in this member-managed DAO shall be calculated according to the growth phase model outlined in section (ii), with specific percentages assigned based on position (Inner Core, Outer Core, Mantle, or Biosphere).
+- **Membership Interest Calculation**: Membership interests in this member-managed DAO shall be calculated according to the governance structure outlined in this document, with specific percentages assigned based on token ownership.
 - **Voting Rights without Digital Asset Contribution**: In instances where membership does not require a digital asset contribution, each member shall have one (1) membership interest and be entitled to one (1) vote.
 - **Quorum Requirement**: A quorum for any decision-making process shall require not less than a majority of membership interests entitled to vote.
-- **Decay Mechanics**: YANG tokens are subject to decay if inactive before being fully earned.
-YIN tokens deplete if inactive.
-The standard burn rate is 2.7% per quarter, averaged across all 36 tokens for each percentage domain (Governance, Equity, Profit Sharing) separately.
+- **Decay Mechanics**:
+  - YANG tokens require 18 tasks annually to maintain full value.
+Base annual decay is 0.9% equity (1/3 of token value) if no tasks are completed, reduced by 0.1% for every 2 tasks completed.
+  - YIN tokens do not deplete and remain as earned by contributors.
+  - Wu Wei tokens are subject to potential dilution as determined by governance votes of YANG token holders.
 - **Additional Provisions**: Any further governance aspects not expressly covered herein shall be determined by future proposals and votes, in a manner consistent with this operating agreement and applicable law.

 ### Technical Implementation Note:

 The Circaevum DAO is implemented on the Solana Realms platform as a standard Community Token DAO, where YIN functions as the Community Token and YANG functions as the Council Token.
 While this technical implementation provides the foundation for the governance structure, not all aspects of the governance model described in this document are directly enforced on-chain.
 Many governance decisions, including token distributions, equity adjustments, and quarterly assessments, will occur through formal quarterly meetings, with the results being reflected in token distributions and meeting notes.
-The official documentation, including any updates to this governance model, can be found at https://github.com/Circaevum/circaevum-dao-phase-1
+The official documentation, including any updates to this governance model or GitHub repository, can be found at https://github.com/Circaevum/circaevum-dao-phase-1 and will only be updated based on a majority decision of governance token holders.